 Most Wanted!
 Cymande – The Message (Janus Records)

-From their 1972 eponymous debut-album, this British Jazz/Funk band pretty much delivered their biggest classic ever.
+From their 1972 eponymous debut-album, this British Jazz/Funk band pretty much delivered their biggest classic ever as a matter of fact.
 This along with ‘Brothers On The Slide’.
-If not ‘Bra’ or ‘Dove’.
+But also ‘Bra’ and ‘Dove’.
 Most likely setting the staples for the rare groove scene which would make noise in the London and NYC club scene by the end of the second half of the eighties.

-Their music would get an extra regain of notoriety while sampled by Hip-Hop artists on both sides of the Atlantic.
-From De La Soul, Grandmaster Flash and Kool Herc Stateside to MC Solaar in France who sampled ‘The Message’ on the memorable ‘Bouge de là’ back in 1990…
+Their music would eventually get an extra regain of notoriety.
+This when sampled by Hip-Hop artists on both sides of the Atlantic.
+From De La Soul, Grandmaster Flash and Kool Herc Stateside to MC Solaar in France who borrowed both the bassline and the drumbeat of ‘The Message’ on the memorable ‘Bouge de là’ back in 1990…

 Cymande’s longevity and success have been achieved by their totally original style and exclusively self-penned songs.
 What made them so apart is their penchant for blending the diverse strands of Reggae and Rastafarian rhythms with Funk, Soul, R&B, Jazz, Rock, African music and West Indian Folk.
 The Music of Cymande conveys a true spirit of togetherness.
 The band’s emblem, which incorporates a dove symbolizing peace and love, aptly speaking for itself.